acekyd/semanticui-hackathon-starter/Readme.md

 # semantic-ui-layouts
-:computer: :octocat: A hackathon boilerplate for laravel web applications.
-Start your hackathons without hassle.
+:computer: :octocat: A Semantic UI hackathon boilerplate for your web applications.
+Start your hackathons without layout hassle.